Icicle: Dangers

 Icicles can pose personal and structural dangers.
 Icicles that hang from an object may fall and cause injury and/or damage to whoever or whatever is below them.
 In addition, ice deposits can be heavy.
 If enough icicles form on an object, such as a wire, beam, or pole, the weight of the ice can severely damage the structural integrity of the object and may cause the object to break.
 This can also happen with roofs, where failure can damage nearby parked vehicles or the contents and occupants of the structure.
 Icicles on roofs can also be associated with ice dams, which can cause water damage as the water penetrates below the shingles.

 The story of an English youth killed by a falling icicle in 1776 has often been recounted.

+Icicles are often used as weapons by children engaging in play, which can potentially lead to sharp force injury.
+A 2022 study showed that icicles could be used to penetrate most of the human body with enough depth to be able to compromise vital organs, with the practical exception of the chest region.

 Large icicles that form on cliffs near highways have been known to fall and damage motor vehicles.

 In 2010, five people were killed and 150 injured by icicles in Saint Petersburg, Russia after heavy snow that also caused apartment block roofs to collapse, as well as creating water damage to private homes and to the National Library of Russia.